How To Search for a Job in Germany

 §

 Do I have to speak German to get a job or even a permit?
-I don’t at all mind learning but just for the start, I want to rely on my English.
+I don’t mind learning at all but just for the start, I want to rely on my English.

 §§